Maple Leaf Rag: Structure

-The composition starts in the key of A-flat major and changes to D-flat major during the first part of the trio, then modulates back to A-flat major.
+The composition starts in the key of A♭ major and changes to D♭ major during the first part of the trio, then modulates back to A♭ major.

 Lyrics

 In 1903, Stark issued a "Maple Leaf Rag Song", an arrangement of Joplin's music with words by Sydney Brown.
 Brown's lyrics tell the story of a poor man from Accomack County, Virginia, who stumbles into a ballroom where, in spite of his anxiety over the state of his appearance, he manages to wow the crowd with the Maple Leaf Rag.
 While the men are jealous of his dancing abilities and draw their razors, the women love him, and the "finest belle" sends for a carriage and the two of them ride away.

 Modern ragtime composer Ron O'Dell has commented that the song has characteristics in common with rap, such as the lyrical themes, the lyrics being written in the African American Vernacular English of the time, and the fact that the lyrics are sung over the least melodic strain of the music.